ConsenSys-Academy/Blockchain-Developer-Bootcamp/CONTRIBUTING.md

 4. Write code.
 5. Commit code.
 See style guide.
 6. Push the branch to `origin`.
-7. Open a pull request with the branch.
+7. Open a pull request against `staging` with the branch.
+Please note, this is not `main` but `staging` to help us save on Github Action minutes, we're doing our best to batch-committ changes.

 ## Style Guide